Merv McIntosh: Playing career

-Merv McIntosh played 217 games for Perth (severely curtailed by the World War II years), plus 20 state games for Western Australia in the period 1939 to 1955.
-In a richly rewarded career he won three Sandover Medals, three Simpson Medals and a Tassie Medal (as the best player at the 1953 Adelaide National Football Carnival).
+In a richly rewarded career McIntosh won three Sandover Medals, three Simpson Medals and a Tassie Medal (as the best player at the 1953 Adelaide National Football Carnival).
 He was named in the 1953 All-Australian Team.
 His Simpson Medal winning performance in his last game, propelling Perth to a two-point victory in the 1955 WANFL Grand Final (Perth's first for 48 years), is legendary.
 At half-time, East Fremantle had a 34-point lead, but in the third quarter McIntosh led his side to get within two points at the last change.
 In the final quarter, kicking into the wind, Perth got in front and hold East Fremantle at bay to win 11.11 (77) to 11.9 (75).
 McIntosh's strategy was to stay in the dead pocket and repeatedly knock the ball out-of-bounds.

 He won seven best and fairest awards for his club.
 He is depicted in a Western Australian state guernsey in Jamie Cooper's painting The Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.